lateinit-apps/guitar-app/docs/how-to.md

 `flask view-table song`.
 You can access the full list of tables with the help of `flask list-tables`.

-## How to run frontend app
+## How to run vanguarde app

-Since the frontend app is using the npm package manager, you must install it first.
+Since the vanguarde app is using the npm package manager, you must install it first.
 This task is straightforward: just install Node.js from [official site](https://nodejs.org/en/) and npm comes with it.
 [More info](https://www.npmjs.com/get-npm).